zachnieto/neatqueueweb/docs/README.md

 ### `/lobbychannel set`
 #### Description
- Specify the channel to move players to/from before/after a game.
+ Specify the voice channel to move players to/from before/after a game.
 #### Usage: `/lobbychannel set [channel]`
 #### Arguments:
 `channel`: *(Required)* Channel to drag/drop players from/to.